Give to the Master of Fine Arts in Writing Program

 The Mapmakers Scholarship fund is named after Mapmaker, an early collection of poems by MFA faculty member Kwame Dawes.
 Professor Dawes has been a leader in the program’s mission to diversify the writers we serve and create equity.
 In helping us name the fund, he said, “The title characterizes what I think of myself as both a writer and as an advocate for the work of others and as someone who tries to open new territories for those who have not had access.”
 This current use fund offers partial tuition scholarships to exceptional students of color.

 Support Women | The Katherine Dunn Scholarship

 This fund affirms and encourages exceptional female student writers who have demonstrated financial need.
 Katherine Dunn is the author of the best-selling novel Geek Love and was well known for her work as a boxing reporter.
 In the early 1970s, she faced challenges as a single mother of a young son in Portland, working long hours in the morning as a waitress and in the evenings as a bartender.
 In between, she took care of her son and wrote stories, poems, and articles.
 She joined the Pacific Master of Fine Arts in Writing program in 2013, where she was a generous and brilliant teacher.
 This current use fund offers partial tuition scholarships to women writers entering the MFA program.

 Provide Possibility | The John Hayes Scholarship

 The John Hayes fund, named after the founding dean of the MFA in Writing program, affirms and encourages talented writers entering the program.
-This fund offers the Pearl Scholarship providing $7,500 in tuition to an exceptional student, as well as yearly merit scholarships providing $1,000-$4,000 in tuition.
+This current use fund offers partial tuition scholarships to exceptional students.

 Create Community | The MFA Excellence Fund